redhat-plumbers-in-action/differential-shellcheck/README.md

 ### scan-directory

 List of relative paths to directories that will be scanned for shell scripts.
 Globbing is supported.
+The list is a multi-line string, not a YAML list.

 By default the whole repository is scanned.
 This feature is useful when you want to scan only a subset of the repository.